 “Under The Market Roof”, that sounds like the title of a great Canadian novel.
 Maybe it is, and that’s why I’ve never heard of it.

-Tirana is a wonderful city, it’s alive.
+Tirana is a wonderful city; it’s alive.
 People are out and about doing things all day, and, when not curfewed at home, well into the night.
 They’re even doing something when they’re doing nothing, like sitting in cafes for hours or just walking around smoking cigarettes.
 Or hanging out on the sidewalks outside their numerous and varied shops, selling all manner of just about everything.

 If you feel more comfortable with a one-stop-shop type of arrangement for procuring goods, no problemo, there are Conad and Spar stores enough, and Bio Shops for the more organic-minded consumer.
-Big Markets aplenty dot the city-scape and are good for a quick this or that, although none of the ones I saw was actually big.
+Big Markets aplenty dot the city-scape and are good for a quick this or that, although none of the ones I saw were actually big.

 Because we lived not far from Pazari Ri, and everything we needed was in the area, our favourite bakery and deli became Vila Luara, right on the edge of the bazaar.
-We would often forgo cooking at home, for nights on end, because the pre-cooked dinners there were so tasty and affordable, and the staff are sweethearts.
+We would often forgo cooking at home (for nights on end) because the pre-cooked dinners there were so tasty and affordable and the staff are sweethearts.

 And although it’s got many crap reviews, mostly due to atrocious service, Sakura Sushi Bar did prepare great Japanese food for us.
 Probably because we were one of three occupied tables during our visit.
 So the service was only poor, not terrible.